paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 Next, open tab "Advanced".
 You don't actually have to change any of the settings but if you (like me) don't have `C:/` set up as you biggest partition, you might want to change the "Disk image location".
-I'm putting mine at `D:\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx`.
+I'm putting mine at `C:\Hyper-V\Virtual Hard Disks\MobyLinuxVM.vhdx`.
 It might take some minutes for Docker to process the changes.

 Docker "physically" stores the container images in that location.